CCN-Support/CCN_Wiki/docs/source/mri.rst

 - Adding certified personnel to your lab/project
 - Scheduling and cancelling scans

-The diagram below provides an overview of the steps required to set up a project on SIStat, from the perspective of a completely new lab with new users.
-Keep this workflow in mind as you read through the following sections.
-For any questions (and Step 1B, referring to the CCN Administrator), please contact ccnsupport@g.ucla.edu and cc Marlo Duran at mdduran@mednet.ucla.edu.
+The diagram below shows how a new lab sets up a project in SIStat.
+For questions or help with Step 1B (CCN Administrator), email ccnsupport@g.ucla.edu and copy Marlo Duran at mdduran@mednet.ucla.edu.

 .. image:: images/project-workflow.png
    :target: _images/project-workflow.png